spandandb/SpringSecurity-FirstTime/README.md

 mvnw spring-boot:run

-will the run the following program
+will the run the following spring application.